Table of Contents

 What is it used for?

-If different types, what are the differences in terms of materials, process, use consumption?
+Are there different types/technologies?
+What are the differences in terms of materials, process, use consumption

 Is there a generic component that represents a family of components?